 Xehanort urges Ventus to take back what Ven lost by clashing with “him.”
 “Pure light against pure darkness, to form the ultimate key.
 The all-powerful χ-blade!”
 That’s the Greek letter χ, which Xehanort explains spells death and endings, here attached to some sort of super-Keyblade.
 He also insists it’s pronounced /kee/, aka “key.”
-I’ll admit that I’m no native Greek speaker, but that seems to be a fairly obscure pronunciation for the letter, and even Xehanort has to acknowledge that /kaɪ/ or “kye” is a more common pronunciation.
+I’ll admit that I’m no native Greek speaker, but research suggests that o be a fairly obscure pronunciation for the letter, and even Xehanort has to acknowledge that /kaɪ/ or “kye” is a another common pronunciation.
 Most of the sources I’ve found suggest the modern Greek should be pronounced with more of an /h/ sound, but no matter.
-Please check out DoubleXXCross’ comment below for some more detailed information on pronounciation around the world!
+Please check out DoubleXXCross’ comment below for some more detailed information on pronunciation around the world!

 But enough about real-world pronounciation, let’s instead talk about how much damage Nomura’s latest bit of wordplay does to basic communication.
-He wants to make the χ-blade appear to be a sort of “super” Keyblade by replacing the letters “key” with the letter “χ,” but in spoken word they sound the same and it leads to all sorts of befuddling conversations with fellow Kingdom Hearts fans.
+“Heartless” and “Nobody” were simple opposites, once the game reveals that this is the case, you can easily follow along. “χ-blade” is not so simple.
+Nomura wants to make the χ-blade appear to be a sort of “super” Keyblade by replacing the letters “key” with the letter “χ,” pronounced “Key,” but in spoken word they sound the same and it leads to all sorts of befuddling conversations with fellow Kingdom Hearts fans.
 If you ever met me in person, you’d discover that I exclusively refer to the χ-blade as the “kye-blade,” just because that way, you understand what the hell I’m saying to you!
 In the game, you have to check the subtitles to be sure!

 So, what is this death-blade?
 We don’t get much of an explanation at the moment, but we’re told that Ven has the power to make it, presumably by fighting with “him.”
 Xehanort makes a dark vortex above Ven and Mickey and begins to taunt Ven about Eraqus knowing the truth about all this, and saying that’s why Eraqus kept Ventus close at all times.
 An interesting conflation of the old “overprotective parent” cliché with a more dire reality… assuming Xehanort isn’t lying, of course!
 Xehanort then summons a whirlwind to blow Mickey and Ven into the void, telling him to find Eraqus and ask him himself.